Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: RESULTS

 Fig. \ref{fig:pf} shows the variation of rms pulsed fraction with flux during the outburst.
-The pulsed fraction increase from 18 per cent to 56 per cent as luminosity increases.
-The pulsed fraction is also estimated for different energy ranges.
-The variation of pulsed fraction with energy at four different flux levels is shown in Fig. \ref{fig:pulse-fraction}.
-The pulsed fraction shows a trend to decrease with an increase in energy during \nicer{} observations.
+The pulsed fraction increases from $\sim$18 per cent to $\sim$56 per cent as luminosity increases.
+The rms pulsed fractions during the rising phase of the outburst are marked in red, and the blue points represent the rms pulsed fraction during the decline phase of the outburst.
+The variation of the rms pulsed fraction with X-ray flux suggests a hysteresis-like pattern.
+Above a certain luminosity, the pulsed fraction increases with increasing X-ray flux in the rising phase of the outburst and reaches a maximum at the peak of the outburst.
+In the declining phase of the outburst, the pulsed fraction decreases with decreasing X-ray flux.
+A turnover is visible close to the critical flux level.
+The dependence of the pulsed fraction is less clear at lower luminosities in the rising phase.
+The rms pulsed fraction is also estimated for different energy ranges.
+The variation of rms pulsed fraction with energy at four different flux levels is shown in Fig. \ref{fig:pulse-fraction}.
+The rms pulsed fraction shows a trend to decrease with an increase in energy during \nicer{} observations.